mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 Another pesty little detail🦠, is that we tried to speed up⏩ the RabbitMQ publishing process using [`PSeq`](http://fsprojects.github.io/FSharp.Collections.ParallelSeq) and the [PublishBatch API of the official RabbitMQ .NET client](https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/master/projects/RabbitMQ.Client/client/impl/BasicPublishBatch.cs#L38).

-The thing you see is that during our first iteration🧗‍♀️ when implementing this service (and more generally-speaking when we were implementing the RabbitMQ support in our codebase), we already have experienced issues when playing with [`IModel`](https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/master/projects/RabbitMQ.Client/client/api/IModel.cs/#L48) in a concurrent fashion (i.e. multithreading) which obviously turned out to be a rather infamously well-known concern👩‍🎤, so much that there is in fact, [a section of the official RabbitMQ dedicated about it](https://www.rabbitmq.com/dotnet-api-guide.html#concurrency-channel-sharing):
+The thing you see, is that during our first iteration🧗‍♀️ when implementing this service (and more generally-speaking when we were implementing the RabbitMQ support in our codebase), we already have experienced issues while experimenting with [`IModel`](https://github.com/rabbitmq/rabbitmq-dotnet-client/blob/master/projects/RabbitMQ.Client/client/api/IModel.cs/#L48) in a concurrent fashion (i.e. multithreading) which obviously turned out to be a rather infamously well-known concern👩‍🎤.
+So much, that there is in fact, [a section of the official RabbitMQ dedicated about it](https://www.rabbitmq.com/dotnet-api-guide.html#concurrency-channel-sharing):

 > As a rule of thumb, `IModel` instance usage by more than one thread simultaneously should be avoided.
 Application code should maintain a clear notion of thread ownership for `IModel` instances.

-So here is the catch, we were not using EasyNetQ, or any abstraction layer on top of [the official RabbitMQ .NET client](https://github.com/rabbitmq/rabbitmq-dotnet-client), and things like the management of a single instance of `IModel` per thread was suboptimal to put it mildly, i.e. we were creating a new `IModel` instance everytime we needed to send a batch of messages wich at some point started to create a bottleneck (i.e. several instantiations per thread🧵).
+So here is the catch, we were not using EasyNetQ, or any abstraction layer on top of [the official RabbitMQ .NET client](https://github.com/rabbitmq/rabbitmq-dotnet-client), and something like the management of a single instance of `IModel` per thread was suboptimal to put it mildly, i.e. we were creating a new `IModel` instance everytime we needed to send a batch of messages wich at some point started to create a bottleneck (i.e. several instantiations per thread🧵).

 Tbf, it was already a source of struggles🏋️‍♀️, actually we've noticed that our implementation was much slower🐌 at sending messages than the EasyNetQ abstraction... and one of the reasons was the way EasyNetQ achieved this one single `IModel` instance per thread policy, in essence the number of `IModel` instances is kept to a bare minimum.
 Some of the important building blocks are listed below:
 - [`AsyncLock`](https://github.com/EasyNetQ/EasyNetQ/blob/develop/Source/EasyNetQ/Internals/AsyncLock.cs)